🐵 15 Charming Facts about Chimpanzees

 Chimpanzees have much broader palates and diets than many other great apes.
 For example, they are known to enjoy eating seeds, fruits and insects.

 However, they are also known to eat smaller mammals, and will even eat monkeys if the mood takes them!
-It’s thought that a chimpanzee might have up to 200 different favourite foods.
+It’s thought that a chimpanzee might have up to 200 different favorite foods.
 Good to know they will rarely go hungry, then!

 A chimp’s height can be as tall as 1.7m when fully stretched up – which you might see if they choose to trot around on two legs!